-Elevate your salads, grain bowls, and roasted vegetables with this Balsamic Maple Vinaigrette.
+Take your salads, grain bowls, and roasted vegetables to the next level with this Vegan Balsamic Maple Vinaigrette.
 With just 6 simple ingredients, you can have this homemade salad dressing ready in under 5 minutes!

 Jump to: